 Chris Barrett is the Stephen B. & Janice G. Ashley Professor of Applied Economics and Management at Cornell University.
 He is a Fellow of both the Agricultural and Applied Economics Association and the African Agricultural Economics Association.
 He has worked on a wide variety of topics, including poverty, food security, and their relationship with environmental stress, with extensive fieldwork experience in East and Southern Africa.
 He has published over 260 articles and 14 books.
 Current projects include an NSF and Harvest Plus supported project that focuses on building a long-term panel of plot-level data to evaluate the role of soil fertility and micro-nutrient content on smallholder productivity and child nutritional status in Africa.
 To see Prof. Barrett's website, please click here.

-Ephraim Chirwa obtained his PhD in Economics from the University of East Anglia in the UK.
-He is currently a Professor of Economics at the Chancellor College, University of Malawi.
-His previous work includes assessing the impact of financial services in Malawi and conducting an impact evaluation of the infrastructure services project.
+The Late Prof. Ephraim Chirwa obtained his PhD in Economics from the University of East Anglia in the UK.
+He was Professor of Economics at the Chancellor College, University of Malawi.
+His previous work includes assessing the impact of financial services in Malawi and conducting impact evaluations of infrastructure services project.

 Eric Kaima is the Program Manager for ISFM-Malawi.
 He obtained a B.Sc. in Agricultural Economics from Bunda College and completed his M.Sc. in Agricultural Economics in 2013 from the Acharya N.G.
 Ranga Agricultural University in India.
 His previous work includes assessing the role of ICT in agricultural markets, understanding the determinants of food prices and studying the relationship between growth and inflation.